hipay/hipay-docs/hipay-marketplace-izberg/Integration.md

 You need an Izberg account.
 If you don't have one yet, check out their contact details on [the Izberg website](http://www.izberg-marketplace.com/).

-## HiPay Fullservice account
+## HiPay Enterprise account

-You need a HiPay Fullservice account.
-The HiPay Fullservice platform will process payments of the end customers in a wide variety of payment methods (major credit and debit cards such as Visa, MasterCard and American Express as well as local payment methods).
+You need a HiPay Enterprise account.
+The HiPay Enterprise platform will process payments of the end customers in a wide variety of payment methods (major credit and debit cards such as Visa, MasterCard and American Express as well as local payment methods).

-If you don't have an account yet, contact us on [the HiPay Fullservice website](http://www.hipayfullservice.com/).
+If you don't have an account yet, contact us on [the HiPay Enterprise website](http://www.hipayfullservice.com/).

 ## HiPay Marketplace details